-Mr. Visher stated, no. My forecasts do not include any of these obligations because...

-Mr. Visher said, the permitting one we never did.
+Mr. Visher stated, no. My forecasts do not include any of these obligations because...the permitting one we never did.
 Any questions on the bond pool or those numbers?

 3) Oil, Gas, and Geothermal - Lowell Price (Oil and geothermal drilling update)